 Finally, About This Plan:

-While this is an extensive corporate event planning checklist, it’s not meant to be your “end-all.”
+While this is an extensive corporate event checklist for any planner, it’s not meant to be your “end-all.”
 The event checklists we use for client events consist of hundreds of tasks from start to finish.
 We use a strategic project management system that helps us manage multiple events per month.

 We encourage you to use this to help outline your specific process and fill in gaps where necessary.
 We wish you and your event the best of luck.
 Remember, if you’ve read through this checklist and you’ve determined event planning isn’t your cup of tea, or you don’t have the time to take on something this big, we’re here to help.

 Treadway Events & Entertainment has the best event planners.
 We’re a full-service event management agency based in Portland, OR.
 Helping nonprofit organizations, individuals, and Fortune 500 companies in Oregon, Washington & beyond deliver unmissable live event experiences for their audience, whether they are customers and employees or friends and family.
 Using our strategic planning approach and top-notch execution, we craft fluid events guaranteed to exceed the expectations of your fiercest critics.

 See a recent event we produced for On Semiconductor’s Gresham, OR Campus here.